 I have been hitchhiking only a year and my first experience was in France on a short road Beauvais – Paris.
-After couple of mounths I tried it agiain in Czech Republic, Slovakia and Sweden.
+After a couple of mounths, I tried it again in the Czech Republic, Slovakia, and Sweden.
 Each and every time I had a fair deeply in my heart.
 What if nobody will pick us up?
 What if it will be too cold and dark?
 I have always been responsible for one more person as I never travel alone.

-What were they thinking about when they saw two girls with a piece of carton?
+What were they thinking about when they saw two girls with cardboard?

 Just when we entered a gas station a young lady approached us.
 “I go to Myslenicy, 20 km from here.
 Come with me!”
 Later we found out she used to hitchhike and managed to conquer all countries from Poland to England.
 She could understand us.
 Finally, someone felt what we felt.
 “The Polish are not that friendly and opened to strangers as the rest of Europe”.
 Agnieszka was a good storyteller and shared her hitchhiking experience.
 “Only now I can understand how dangerous it was.
 But then… a beautiful time!”
 Wished good luck and we continued the adventure.